Privileged Factors in the Thue-Morse Word - A Comparison of Privileged Words and Palindromes

-The motivation for defining privileged words comes from the theory of so-called rich words \cite{2009:palindromic_richness}.
+The motivation for defining privileged words comes from the theory of rich words \cite{2009:palindromic_richness}.
 Rich words are words containing maximal number of palindromes as factors, and they are characterized by the fact that in a rich word every palindrome is a complete first return to a shorter palindrome.
-By altering this condition slightly we have the definition of privileged words: a word is privileged if it is a complete first return to a shorter privileged word, the shortest privileged words are the letters of the alphabet and the empty word.
-At first glance privileged words have nothing to do with palindromes.
-In general this is indeed true, but there are some connections to rich words.
-Namely in \cite{2011:a_characterization_of_subshifts_with_bounded_powers} and \cite{2012:introducing_privileged_words_privileged} it was observed that a word is rich if and only if its set of palindromes is exactly the set of its privileged words.
-This means in a sense that the number of privileged words which are not palindromes measures the so-called palindromic defect of a word, that is, this number measures the number of such positions in a word which don't introduce new palindromes.
-Rich words are exactly the words with zero defect.
+By altering this condition slightly, we get the definition of privileged words: a word is privileged if it is a complete first return to a shorter privileged word; the shortest privileged words are the letters of the alphabet and the empty word.
+At first glance, privileged words have nothing to do with palindromes.
+In general, this is indeed true, but there are some connections to rich words.
+Namely in \cite{2013:a_characterization_of_subshifts_with_bounded_powers} and \cite{2013:introducing_privileged_words_privileged} it was observed that a word is rich if and only if its set of palindromes coincides with its set of privileged words.
+Every position in a word introduces exactly one new privileged factor and at most one new palindromic factor.
+This means that in a sense privileged factors which are not palindromes measure the palindromic defect of a word.
+The palindromic defect of a word is the number of positions in the word that do not introduce a new palindrome; rich words are the words with zero defect.
 Other than this connection to richness, privileged words have other similarities with palindromes.
 For instance a privileged prefix of a privileged word occurs also as a suffix, just as a palindromic prefix of a palindrome occurs also as a suffix.